 60. How long does blood take to flow through the pulmonary capillary?

-61. Low concentrations of what are used more commonly to measure diffusing capacity of the lung?
+61. Low concentrations of what is used to measure the diffusion capacity of the lungs?

 It causes it to move directly into the arterial circulation, lowering the oxygen content of the arterial blood.